A-safarji/MTA-EDA/README.md

 #### Question/need:
 * The goal of this analysis is to determine congestions and crowds of trains stations that casuses riders gripe over crowds.
 Therefore, helping decision-making process for MTA and paving the way to provide more buses on thses crowded stations which to decentralize crowds without any addtional costs.

-* Identify how to improve traffics and delays on crowded stations that waste commuters time.

 * Identify un-busy trains and buses to support crowded stations.

+* Find the congestion and detected it on a live map.

+* Discover demand of trains across all stations and further optimize the availability of trains to busy stations.
+Identify how to reduce congestion and delays on crowded stations that waste commuters' time.

 ### Objective and Goal: